headdetect/blog/_posts/2014-08-26-how-i-got-my-computer-to-shutdown-via-tasker.md

 I thought it was pretty neat, and I guess Reddit did too.
 By the time I awoke in the morning, I had several messages asking "How does the sleep app work?".

-After several days of procrastination, school work, and more excuses, I managed to get _something_.
+After several days of procrastination, school work, and more excuses, I managed to get _something_ that I could release.

 [TaskerSlave](https://github.com/headdetect/TaskerSlave).
 This ugly sumbich will allow you to receive HTTP GETS and run a command following the request.
 For example.